 A county-by-county look at how increasing Oklahoma’s Sales Tax Relief Credit benefits families, seniors

-Oklahoma lawmakers this session are considering a measure (House Bill 3353) that would strengthen the value of Oklahoma’s Sales Tax Relief Credit — commonly known as the “grocery tax credit” — to provide meaningful, targeted relief to the Oklahomans who most need it.
+Oklahoma lawmakers can strengthen the value of Oklahoma’s Sales Tax Relief Credit — commonly known as the “grocery tax credit” — and provide meaningful, targeted relief to the Oklahomans who most need it.

 Oklahoma’s Sales Tax Relief Credit, which stands at $40 per person in a qualifying household, has not been adjusted since its creation more than 30 years ago.
-HB 3353 proposes to increase the credit from $40 to $180 per person and slightly increase the qualifying income limits with a phase-out.
+OK Policy has proposed increased the credit from $40 to $200 per person and slightly increase the qualifying income limits with a phase-out.

 ABOUT THE AUTHOR